-I have installed the ODBC plug-in and have tested the ODBC connection through the ODBC administrator and everything seems to be working.
-Now, I wish to parse and write a log of the data to a file in my database.
+I have installed the ODBC plugin and have tested the ODBC connection through the ODBC administrator, and everything seems to be working.
+Now, I wish to parse and write a log of the data to my database.

 It is assumed that:

 For this tutorial, all items were prepared in the previous part.

 It is assumed that you have access to the database and can manage it.
 First of all, create a database table.
 Select an existing user database or create a new one.
 The simplest way is to use the SQL Server Management Studio for Microsoft SQL Server.
 In this example, we created a table called "PBX_LOG_DATA" in the "Test" database.
 The corresponding SQL script is shown below.

 USE [test] GO CREATE TABLE [dbo].[PBX_LOG_DATA]( [ID] [decimal](10, 0) IDENTITY(1,1) NOT NULL, [CALL_TIME] [datetime] NULL, [DURATION_S] [int] NULL, [CALLER_PHONE] [nvarchar](40) NULL, [DIALED_PHONE] [nvarchar](40) NULL, CONSTRAINT [PBX_LOG_DATA_PK] PRIMARY KEY ([ID] ASC) ) ON [PRIMARY] GO